 6. Don't discount something because you've tried it before without success.
 Each PR agency is unique.
 Often, a breath of fresh air and a new way of thinking can make all the difference.
 For example, you may have previously attempted a social media campaign to increase brand awareness that did not work.
 Your new PR agency may be able to figure out what went wrong (ineffective measurement tools, undefined goals, not using the best social media platforms for your target audience, etc.) and put the right metrics and personnel in place to make your next campaign a winner.

 7. Read Axia Public Relations’ blog article, “How to Hire a PR Firm.”
 Great PR work can help you improve your company’s reputation, attract positive media coverage, build your brand and ultimately, increase sales.
 To do all this, it’s vital to find the right PR firm for you.

 Axia provides clients with the strategic thinking, communication expertise and relationship-building skills needed to move a business ahead of the competition.
-To learn more about what we can do for your company, contact us today or download our free e-book, Maximizing Your Public Relations Investment.
+To learn more about what we can do for your company, contact us today or download our e-book, Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has been with Axia since December 2013.
 Connect with Axia Public Relations on Twitter at @axiapr.